If I lose my home to foreclosure in Colorado, can I get it back?

 Foreclosed Homeowners Cannot Redeem After a Nonjudicial or Judicial Foreclosure

 In Colorado, the foreclosed homeowner does not have the right to redeem the property (Colo.
 Rev. Stat. § 38-38-302).
-It does not matter if the foreclosure was nonjudicial (where the foreclosure takes place without court supervision) or judicial (where the lender files a lawsuit in court to foreclose your home).

 Only those parties that held a junior lien (such as a second mortgage or other lien that is subordinate to the mortgage being foreclosed) on the foreclosed home may redeem after the sale (Colo.
 Rev. Stat. § 38-38-302, § 38-38-100.3 (11)).
 (Learn more about junior liens and how lien priority works in a foreclosure.)